Bromley & Beckenham Hockey Club

 The club runs nine men's senior teams, six women's teams and junior teams.
 The men's first X1 play in the Men's South Hockey League Premier Division 1.
 The women's first X1 play in the East Hockey League Premier Division.

-Bromley Hockey Club & Beckenham Hockey Club merged after the 2004–05 season.
+Following a vote at an emergency general meeting it was decided that the Beckenham Hockey Club would merge with the Bromley Hockey Club for the start of the 2005–06 season.